pritam12426/Percentage-Calculator/README.md

 ### The function Percentage calculator asks the user for their marks in 5 subjects, calculate the percentage, and prints the result and provide the result in a *Percentage_output.txt* file.
 ----
-* Inside the function, we first initialize two variables: `total_marks` and `obtained_marks.` `Total_marks` represents the total number of marks that can be obtained for the 5 subjects, and `marks` represents the number of marks the user has obtained.
+* Inside the function, we first initialize two variables: `total_marks` and `marks.` `Total_marks` represents the total number of marks that can be obtained for the 5 subjects, and `marks` represents the number of marks the user has obtained.
 We set `total_marks` to 0 and `marks` to 0 at the beginning, since no marks have been obtained yet.

 * Next, the program uses a for loop to iterate over the 5 subjects.
 For each subject, the user is prompted to enter their marks using the `input` function.
 The program then converts the user's `input` to an integer using the `int` function, since the `input` function returns a string.